popskraft/kingpin/docs/rules.md

 #### 3.2.3 Attack Opponent
 - Select attacking cards (ATK > 0)
+- Only cards of the same faction can be selected together for a combined attack (max 2 cards).
+- Cards without a faction cannot be selected as attackers.
+- UI: the first selected attacker gets a red border; a second card can only be selected (red border) if it shares the same faction.
 - Total damage: ATK + Rage + ammunition (💰 for enhancement)
 - Damage absorption order: 🛡️ → card HP
 - Destroyed 🛡️ go to shared Bank